derekmc/cookiejar/README.md

  * Clear
  * Efficient

+## No external dependencies

+The protocol implementation intentionally uses no external dependencies.
+There is a custom data storage class in "table.py", and a custom command line parser/runner in "cmd.py".
+These are both as simple as possible.

 Simplicity and Clarity are prioritized over efficiency, and that's why I created a custom "CSV" table based database, and implemented this in python, so it would be accessible to as many people as possible.